christianvoigt/argdown/docs/guide/creating-statement-and-argument-nodes.md

 ## Selecting nodes by tag

-You can use the `selectedTags` selection setting to preselect only those arguments and statements for further selection, that are tagged with any of the chosen hashtags.
+You can use the `selectedTags` selection setting to preselect only those arguments and statements for further selection which are tagged with any of the chosen hashtags.

 ```argdown
 ===